soapunny/docs/reference/etc/alexa_devices_reset.md

 ## __Smart Light__
-1. Turn on and off the light 3 times
+1. Turn on and off 3 times.
 2. Then turn on the lamp, after 4 seconds.
 3. Check lamp blinks rapidly.
+4. Then turn it off, on, off, on and off.
+5. Then turn on the lamp, after 4 seconds.
+6. Check lamp blinks slower.
 <br /><br />